faizilham/msc-thesis/main/ch6_collection_extension.typ

   "filter" :: (ann(UT) C[a], (a)-> "Bool" andef {1 |-> efv} union phiEf) -> C[a] andef {1 |-> efv} union phiEf
 $ <eq:CollectionTypeMethod>

 The function `utilizeAll(c)` does not have any utilization status requirement, and utilizes the collection `c` as a side effect.
-This function is practically the same to `awaitAll` in real cases of deferred call type.
-The `add(c,a)` function requires the collection `c` to have the same utilization status with the added item `a`, which has a parametric utilization status $omega$.
-The added item is then marked as utilized, since we transfer the utilization responsibility to the collection.
+This function is practically the same as `awaitAll` in real cases of deferred call type.
+The `add(c,a)` function requires the collection `c` to have the same utilization status as the added item `a`, which has a parametric utilization status $omega$.
+The added item is then marked as utilized since we transfer the utilization responsibility to the collection.

 The `map(c,f)` function is quite more complicated.
 It requires the collection `c` to have the same utilization status requirement to the first argument of `f`, and then applies the effect of `f` to the collection.
 The `filter` function is quite similar to `map`, but it requires the collection to be already utilized since we may lose the reference to the filtered values.

-Other than the collection type, we can also employ both utilization annotation and effect in function signature to model resource types that is similar to linear types, such as the file handler type.
+Other than the collection type, we can also employ both utilization annotation and effect in function signature to model resource types that are similar to linear types, such as the file handler type.
 For example, the primitives of a File type can be annotated as follows.
 $
   "open"(s) : ("String") -> ann(NU)"File"\
   "read"(f) : (ann(NU)"File") -> "String"\